Tag: eastern league

 Former Hartford players on the road with the Boston Bees 1941.

-As the regular season commenced, Hartford scuffled.
-Jack Onslow was dismissed after a bad month of July, and their 26-year-old first baseman Don Manno was appointed player-manager.
-The Bees were destined for a seventh place finish.
-For major league-owned franchises like Hartford, winning minor league pennants had become less of a priority.
-Instead, the minor league club was managed the a farm system for the first time – feeding its top players to Boston.
-George Barnicle, Al “Skippy” Roberge and William “Whitey” Wietelmann were among the personnel who split time between Hartford and Boston as big league call-ups.
+As the regular season commenced, Hartford scuffled and Jack Onslow was dismissed.
+Their 26-year-old first baseman Don Manno assumed the role of player-manager.
+The Bees were destined for a seventh place finish, yet, for major league-owned franchises like Hartford, winning minor league pennants was no longer a priority.
+The Bees were run as a farm system that fed top players to Boston.
+George Barnicle, Al “Skippy” Roberge and William “Whitey” Wietelmann were among personnel who split time between Hartford and Boston as call-ups.

 1941 Hartford Bees